simpleinjector/Documentation/source/advanced.rst

 Decorators
 ==========

 The `SOLID <https://en.wikipedia.org/wiki/SOLID>`_ principles give us important guidance when it comes to writing maintainable software.
 The 'O' of the 'SOLID' acronym stands for the `Open/closed Principle <https://en.wikipedia.org/wiki/Open/closed_principle>`_ which states that classes should be open for extension, but closed for modification.
-Designing systems around the Open/closed principle means that new behavior can be plugged into the system, without the need to change any existing parts, making the change of breaking existing code much smaller.
+Designing systems around the Open/closed principle means that new behavior can be plugged into the system, without the need to change any existing parts, making the chance of breaking existing code much smaller and prevent having to make sweeping changes throughout the code base.

 One of the ways to add new functionality (such as `cross-cutting concerns <https://en.wikipedia.org/wiki/Cross-cutting_concern>`_) to classes is by the use of the `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_.
 The decorator pattern can be used to extend (decorate) the functionality of a certain object at run-time.
 Especially when using generic interfaces, the concept of decorators gets really powerful.
 Take for instance the examples given in the :ref:`Registration of open generic types <Registration-Of-Open-Generic-Types>` section of this page or for instance the use of an generic *ICommandHandler<TCommand>* interface.